thingbound/abstract-things/docs/common/switchable-power-channels.rst

 	changing multiple power state this method will be called multiple times.

 	:param string channel: The channel to change power for.
-	:param boolean power: The new power state of the channel.
+	:param boolean power: The new power state of the channel as a :doc:`boolean </values/boolean>`.
 	:returns: Promise if asynchronous.

 Implementing capability